Q: What is your advice for folks that want to be startup CEOs?

 - Slow down if you don’t have the right co-founders.
 Many folks settle for the best co-founder they can find.
 At some level, that’s always true.
 But don’t settle, anyways.
 Make sure, if nothing else, that your co-founder is better than you.
 More here.

 - Do more market research and especially customer interviews in the early days.
-Market research can only take you so far with a live product to share, but it still helps.
+Market research can only take you so far without a live product to share, but it still helps.
 Talk to at least 20 prospective customers, ideally more.
 Try to learn what their top pain point really is.
 And listen.
 What you think potential customers want and what they really want is usually not the same.
 Even if you’d worked in that market.
 More here.

 - Think about if your team is truly agile enough.
 There are so, so many vendors today.
 That means the world moves faster.
 The startups that can build more great software, faster, often win.
 How will you build an agile team?
 Are you sure you really have one?
+If you aren’t sure you have a truly great CTO, you probably don’t.

 - Carefully listen to, but don’t heed the advice, of most smart people.
 It is so easy to be a critic.
 Learn from those who have walked a mile in your shoes.
 But don’t be discouraged if they don’t 100% get it.